 How to Install a Door Lock Support

-The two ends of the door lock support snap together to form a circle.
+The two ends of the door lock support will snap together to form a circle.
 The ends may be snapped together either before or after inserting it into the door, depending on the size of the hole.
 One end of the support has two segments, and each segment has a snap feature on it.
 To fit the support into smaller holes (1-5/8” or 1-1/2”), the first segment may be trimmed off so that the support forms a smaller circle when the ends are snapped together.
 When the door lock support is installed into a 2-1/8″ hole, no trimming is required.

 The Ames door support is constructed of super-tough reinforced nylon.
 It is made in the USA at our factory in Ohio.
 Dealer inquiries are welcome and additional quantity discounts are available.
 Please contact us for more details.